UrocyonF/Enigma_simulator/README.md

 #

 ### [```QRcode```](/QRcode/)
-This folder contains the QR code that can be used to enter the parameters of the Enigma machine.
-There is already two exemple of QR code provided in the folder.
+This folder contains the QR codes that can be used to enter the parameters of the Enigma machine.
+There is already two exemples of QR code provided in the folder.

 ***
 <a name="how-to-use"></a>